Goniometer

 A goniometer is an instrument that either measures an angle or allows an object to be rotated to a precise angular position.
 The term goniometry derives from two Greek words, γωνία (gōnía) 'angle' and μέτρον (métron) 'measure'.
 The protractor is a commonly used type in the fields of mechanics, engineering, and geometry.

 The first known description of a goniometer, based on the astrolabe, was by Gemma Frisius in 1538.

 Protractor

 A half-circle protractor marked in degrees (180°).

 A protractor is a measuring instrument, typically made of transparent plastic, for measuring angles.
 Some protractors are simple half-discs or full circles.
 More advanced protractors, such as the bevel protractor, have one or two swinging arms, which can be used to help measure the angle.

 Most protractors measure angles in degrees (°).
 Radian-scale protractors measure angles in radians.
-Most protractors are divided into 180 equal parts.
 Some precision protractors further divide degrees into arcminutes.
 A protractor divided in centiturns is normally called a "percentage protractor".